#include <pthread.h> int pthread_atfork(void (*prepare) (void), void (*parent) (void), void (*child) (void) );

 The child handler is called after fork() returns in the child.

-Any handler argument can be set to NULL.
+Any one of these can be set to NULL.
 The order in which successive calls to pthread_atfork() are made is significant.

-For example, a prepare handler could acquire all the mutexes needed.
-Then the parent and child handlers could release the mutexes.
-The prepare handler acquiring all required mutexes ensures that all relevant locks are held by the thread calling the fork function before the process is forked.
-This technique prevents a deadlock in the child.
+For example, a prepare handler could acquire all the mutexes needed, and then the parent and child handlers could release them.
+This ensures that all the relevant locks are held by the thread that calls the fork function before the process is forked, preventing the deadlock in the child.